WELCOME STAFF AND READERS OF THE NORTH

 LEAD THE WAY TO A CIVILIZED WORLD

-Due to recent world
+Due to recent world disasters involving

-rescue parties to search for victims still trapped in
+rescue parties to search for victims still trapped in collapsed

 As a survivor of child abuse I must make an

 important analogy pertaining to the above.